Volodymyr Sheiko: Creative activity

 Soon after his graduation in 1988, he founded the new "Ukraine" Symphony Orchestra and as its leader and music director went on tours all over Europe performing and making numerous radio and TV recordings and CD productions.
 During that period he co-organized the "Tenoratorio" Festival in Solothurn, Switzerland, and found the international Music Festival "Meetings at Easter" in Kyiv in 2000.
 He also participated in the opening of Verdiano – 2001 Festival in Busseto, Italy in 2001.

 The years of 1994 -2005 were dedicated mostly to theatre.
 Volodymyr Sheiko conducted large opera productions and projects in oratorical genres, among them: Yevgeniy Onegin by P. Tchaikovsky; La Traviata and Rigoletto by G. Verdi; Porgy and Bess by G. Gershwin; Carmen by G. Bizet; The Tsar's Bride by N. Rymsky-Korsakov; Il Barbiere di Siviglia by G. Rossini; Cosi fan tutti, Impressario and Le nozze di Figaro by W. A. Mozart; Requiem by G. Verdi; Requiem by M. Reger; Requiem by G. Fauret; Magnificat by J. S. Bach.

 In 2005 he was appointed his current position as music director and chief conductor of the Ukrainian Radio Symphony Orchestra.

-Under Volodymyr Sheiko’s direction, the orchestra has presented memorable performances of great musical chedeuvres, among them: "Requiem" by G. Verdi; Symphony No. 9 by L. V. Beethoven; Symphony No. 6, "Pathétique" by P. Tchaikovsky; Symphony No. 2 by S. Rachmaninoff; "Carmina Burana" by Carl Orff; "Stabat Mater" by G. Rossini; "The Execution of Stepan Rasin" by D.Shostakovich; "St. Jonn of Damascus" by S.Taneev; "When the Fern Blooms" by Y. Stankovych; "Requiem" and "Davidde Penitente" by W.A.
+Under Volodymyr Sheiko’s direction, the orchestra has presented many performances, among them: "Requiem" by G. Verdi; Symphony No. 9 by L. V. Beethoven; Symphony No. 6, "Pathétique" by P. Tchaikovsky; Symphony No. 2 by S. Rachmaninoff; "Carmina Burana" by Carl Orff; "Stabat Mater" by G. Rossini; "The Execution of Stepan Rasin" by D.Shostakovich; "St. Jonn of Damascus" by S.Taneev; "When the Fern Blooms" by Y. Stankovych; "Requiem" and "Davidde Penitente" by W.A.
 Mozart; "Le Poème del'extase" by A. Scriabin, "Symphonic Gospel" by Alemdar Karamanov.